 This course will enable you to further develop your oral, aural and written French in order to express yourselves confidently on most general topics, without much conspicuous searching for words, using some complex sentence forms to do so.

 You will consolidate and expand your understanding of the structure of the language and of the culture of French speaking countries.
-The following themes will be covered: tourism, gastronomy, health, women in French society, European Union and French political organisation.
-At the end of this course you will be able to take the new DELF B1.
+The following themes will be covered: tourism, gastronomy, health, women in French society, the European Union and French political organisation.

-You have recently completed an 'A' Level in French and you are ready to take it a step further (four years' part time study or 'A' Level).
+This course is for you if you had four years of part-time tuition in French or recently completed an A Level in French.
 Of course, having recently done a Higher Intermediate French Stage D would also be suitable.